 - To reactivate the leaven, you need to add water and flour.
 Start with about the same amount of water (1:1) as you have dried dough.
 When it starts bubbling at room temperature, you can “feed” more water and flour to the sourdough.
 This can sometimes take several hours, so don’t panic.

-similar recipes as our “sourdough bread with linseed” to bake yourself:
+similar recipes as our “Sourdough bread with flaxseed” to bake yourself:

 - Rustic wild garlic pesto baguette